john-ml/phi/sandbox.md

             e.g. `forall a. a -> a` (what if `a := _ -> _`?).
     - Partial application (eta-expand)
         - Best done before uncurrying so every call is saturated
+        - May not be necessary if getting rid of all higher order functions
     - Non-tail-recursive functions where the continuation of every recursive call is "constructor-like" (make tail calls using mutation + hole-passing)
     - Non-tail-recursive nested functions which capture variables (lambda lift)
         - Ideally, these functions can't escape upwards because of uncurrying/eta expansion
+    - Explicit opt-in closures which get defunctionalized (e.g. dlist, nbe, lazy thunks)

+## Mutable updates